ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

    What type should you use for a number of tickets?

    -    :^\s*int$: Correct.
 You can't buy half a ticket so this will be an integer.
-        :.*: Use a type that representes whole numbers like 1, 2, 3, etc
+        :.*: Use a type that represents whole numbers like 1, 2, 3, etc.

 **Mixed up Code Problems**